Benomyl

 Benomyl (also marketed as Benlate) is a fungicide introduced in 1968 by DuPont.
-It is a systemic benzimidazole fungicide that is selectively toxic to microorganisms and invertebrates, especially earthworms, but nontoxic toward mammals.
+It is a systemic benzimidazole fungicide that is selectively toxic to microorganisms and invertebrates (especially earthworms), but relatively nontoxic toward mammals.

 Due to the prevalence of resistance of parasitic fungi to benomyl, it and similar pesticides are of diminished effectiveness.
-Nonetheless it is widely used.
+Nonetheless, it is widely used.

 Toxicity

 Benomyl is of low toxicity to mammals.
 It has an arbitrary LD50 of "greater than 10,000 mg/kg/day for rats".
 Skin irritation may occur through industrial exposure, and florists, mushroom pickers and floriculturists have reported allergic reactions to benomyl.

 In a laboratory study, dogs fed benomyl in their diets for three months developed no major toxic effects, but did show evidence of altered liver function at the highest dose (150 mg/kg).
 With longer exposure, more severe liver damage occurred, including cirrhosis.

 The US Environmental Protection Agency classified benomyl as a possible carcinogen.
 Carcinogenic studies have produced conflicting results.
 A two-year experimental study on mice has shown it "probably" causes an increase in liver tumours.
 The British Ministry of Agriculture Fisheries and Food took the view this was brought about by the hepatotoxic effect of benomyl.

 In regards to occupational exposures to benomyl, the Occupational Safety and Health Administration has set a permissible exposure limit of 15 mg/m3 for total exposure over an eight-hour time-weighted average, and 5 mg/m3 for respiratory exposures.